Best Life Simulation Games 2025

 One-man passion project Stardew Valley draws inspiration from the Harvest Moon series while introducing its own RPG mechanics and vibrant pixel art graphics.

-In it, you create your own character and set out to bring your grandfather’s old farm back to life by gathering seeds, planting crops, and selling them for a profit.
+In it, you create your own character and set out to bring your grandfather’s old farm back to life by gathering seeds, planting crops, and selling them for a substantial profit.

 The game features an expansive open world where you’ll have to hunt, socialize, and explore to survive and eventually start your own family by raising a litter of kittens.